core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Request {#sec-pairwise-protection-req}

-When using the pairwise mode, the request is protected as defined in {{Section 8.1 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+When using the pairwise mode to protect a request, a client SHALL proceed as described in {{Section 8.1 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.

 Furthermore, when sending a request that establishes a long exchange, what is specified in {{ssec-protect-request}} of this document holds, with respect to storing the value of the 'kid' and 'kid context' parameters, and to storing an invariant identifier of the group.

 ## Verifying the Request {#sec-pairwise-verify-req}

-Upon receiving a request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the server MUST process it as defined in {{Section 8.2 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+Upon receiving a protected request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, a server SHALL proceed as described in {{Section 8.2 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * If the server discards the request due to not retrieving a Security Context associated with the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.01 (Unauthorized) error message or a 4.02 (Bad Option) error message, respectively.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.